 with them.
 Unfortunately, a significant majority of pictures are in portrait mode whether they

 should be or not, with results like the above.
 Bonus points if you never show the entire machine!

-The user had enough brains to turn the phone sideways, unfortunately, the phone didn't have
+In this case, the user had enough brains to turn the phone sideways, unfortunately, the phone

-the brains to reset the picture's origin, so this is the result.
-Couple that with someone
+didn't have the brains to reset the picture's origin, so this is the result.
+Couple that with

 WTF is this?